List of The Tudors episodes: Season 1 (2007)

 Henry VIII is the young and virile king of England, and seems to have it all.
 However, he is troubled by religious unrest in his own kingdom, as well as political struggles and changing allegiances with other countries.
-And weighing most on his mind is his failure thus far to produce a male heir with his Queen, Katherine of Aragon; So far their only child to survived beyond a few days is the young Princess Mary, on whom he dotes.
+And weighing most on his mind is his failure to produce a male heir with his Queen, Katherine of Aragon; So far their only child to survive beyond a few days is the young Princess Mary, on whom he dotes.
 The aunt of the powerful Spanish king and Holy Roman Emperor Charles, Katherine is all that a queen should be, and popular, but the difficult pursuit of a divorce approved by the Pope becomes a seductive option - especially when he encounters the beautiful, bold and intelligent Anne Boleyn.

 Season 2 (2008)

 The season two premiere of The Tudors attracted 768,000 viewers to the original broadcast, with an additional 254,000 viewing the reaired broadcast the same night.